marcussimonsen/ride.nvim/README.md

 - Tables:
     - `make_table`: Creates an empty table with the given dimensions.
     - `format_table`: Formats the table under the cursor.
+    - `prepend_row`: Prepends a row to the table under the cursor.
+    - `append_row`: Appends a row to the table under the cursor.